 Is there anyone who can help me understand my test reports?

 What types of scores will I see on my scored reports and what do they mean?

-Yes, individual personalized evaluations and academic consultations are available year round by our experienced staff, by phone or email.
-For only $10 extra per student, you may choose to receive a brief consultation to review and discuss your students' test scores and any curriculum suggestions, learning styles, etc. This is very similar to what we have done for the past 15 years with personalized test administration, with the exception that instead of driving to various cities and locations to meet with you personally, we will now speak with you privately by phone after you have administered the achievement tests to your students and the score reports have been received.
+Yes, individual personalized evaluations and academic consultations are available year round, at no charge, by our experienced staff, by phone or email.
+You may choose to receive a brief consultation to review and discuss your students' test scores and any curriculum suggestions, learning styles, etc. This is very similar to what we have done for the past 15 years with personalized test administration, with the exception that instead of driving to various cities and locations to meet with you personally, we will now speak with you privately by phone after you have administered the achievement tests to your students and the score reports have been received.
 If you would like this helpful option, please be sure to complete the appropriate box on the order form, click here for more information, or call Greg at 336-924-2494.
 We look forward to serving you!

 What are some general guidelines for understanding these scores and how to use them in my teaching?